Google Cloud Platform (GCP) βοΈ

 If you need to override the stack's orchestrator for a specific run:

-[!TIP] Stack-Based is Better: Using a stack ensures all components (orchestrator, artifact store, metadata store, container registry) work together seamlessly.
-The stack automatically handles configuration and ensures consistency across your infrastructure.
+Using a stack ensures all components (orchestrator, artifact store, metadata store, container registry) work together seamlessly.